Tequila shots of life:

 The world can wear you down.

 If these things happen, we can react to this in a variety of ways.
 Some ways are, under the circumstances, more clever than others to use.
-The negative stuff that happens to us definitely will have an effect on us, whether we like it or not.
+The negative things that happen to us definitely will have an effect on us, whether we like it or not.
 None of us have reached complete enlightenment or are total Zen Masters (yet).
-Keep following the blog and maybe you will, though.

 We will have a natural reaction when something ‘shitty’ happens to us.
 This reaction will be tension in the form of locking our jaws or fists, lifting and tensing our shoulders.
 Or thinking negatively: thoughts and emotions come into play, en we can feel the negativity as well.
 We will store unexpressed emotions and thoughts in our body as tension again, as a reaction.
 Too much stress and bad anger management, could result in aggression and frustration.